CliffordAnderson/XQuery4Humanists/README.md

 ###Exercise #1

 So, for our first exercise, let's write a basic XQuery expression that takes a word and returns its equivalent in Pig Latin.
-Since we did not cover [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) during our summer institute, I invite you to attempt the expression without their use.
+Since we did not cover [regular expressions](https://en.wikipedia.org/wiki/Regular_expression), I invite you to attempt the expression without their use.

 *Hint: If you need help getting started, try using these functions: [fn:substring](http://www.xqueryfunctions.com/xq/fn_substring.html) and [fn:lower-case](http://www.xqueryfunctions.com/xq/fn_lower-case.html).*

-Ready to compare your expression?
-[Here's what I came up with...](http://try-zorba.28.io/queries/xquery/QK5qu0xXmoe16U2ruUvUJMyf768%3D) [Gist](https://gist.github.com/CliffordAnderson/076b5e82f1d7e22e05ca)
+Ready to compare your expression?[Here's what I came up with...[Zorba](http://try-zorba.28.io/queries/xquery/QK5qu0xXmoe16U2ruUvUJMyf768%3D) and [Gist](https://gist.github.com/CliffordAnderson/076b5e82f1d7e22e05ca)

 ###Exercise #2